Hyperchloremic acidosis is caused by the loss of too much sodium bicarbonate from the body, which can happen with severe diarrhea.

 Vomiting or nasogastric (NG) suction generates metabolic alkalosis by the loss of gastric secretions, which are rich in hydrochloric acid (HCl).

-Can diarrhea cause acidosis Related Questions
+How does diarrhea cause metabolic acidosis Related Questions

 What electrolyte is lost in diarrhea?